vineetv/vineetv.github.io/cases.md

 including its market share, stock price, credit rating and balance sheet variables.
 The case would be appropriate for use in an advanced corporate finance or a strategic risk management or a trading strategies course.

-This case is written jointly with [Jayanth R. Varma](https://www.jrvarma.in/).

 **C2.
 Asset Pricing**: This PhD course introduces the theory of financial economics and the language of modern asset pricing in discrete time.
 The course